pico-coder/sigrok-pico/AnalyzerDetails.md

 A pre-capture ratio of 0 to 100% can also be specified.
 The pre capture buffer will only fill to the ratio if sufficient pretrigger samples are seen.
 Note that SW triggering adds substantial host side processing, and such processing on slower processors may limit the maximum usable streaming sample rate.

-### HW and SW modes can be combined
-This can only be used for digital only capture because HW triggering doesn't support analog.
-The HW trigger must occur first for the device to start sending data, and then the SW trigger is applied to the samples received at the host.

 ### Always trigger
-If neither a software or hardware trigger are specified, then the device will immediately capture data.
+If no trigger is specified, then the device will immediately capture data of a fixed length.

 ## Storage Modes
 The device supports two modes of storage of samples, Fixed Depth and Continuous streaming.
-Fixed depth is enabled if the trigger mode is Always Trigger or HW trigger and the requested number of samples fits in the device storage space.
+Fixed depth is enabled if the trigger mode is Always Trigger and the requested number of samples fits in the device storage space.
 Continuous streaming is enabled at all other times, thus any time SW triggering is enabled, or the number of samples is greater than the internal depth.
 Fixed depth is a preferred mode because it guarantees that the device can store the samples and send them to host as USB transfer rates allow.
 In continuous streaming it is possible that the required bandwidth to issue the samples is greater than the available USB bandwidth.